zenwarr/norman/README.md

 `module.defaultBranch` (string): overrides default git defaultBranch value from `defaultBranch`.

 `module.npmIgnore` (string): overrides `defaultNpmIgnore` value for the module.

+If the directory where this config is located is itself a npm package (e. g. `package.json` exists), an implicit module is created for this package with name loaded from `package.json` and without a remote repository set.
+An implicit module is created only for the directory with main config file (configs loaded with `includeModules` do not create implicit modules).

 # Example config